AntoineRichard/Heron-RL-ICRA/README.md

   - https://github.com/heron/heron_controller (not necessary but nice to have around)
   - You will need additionnal ros-packages but they are standard packages that can be acquired through APT

+To install some of the required package use: `rosdep install --from-paths src --ignore-src -r -y` it should be sufficient to compile all the packages.
+However, to run the simulation you will need the following packages:

 ## Models
 We are uploading them